vbauerster/untrack-url/README.md

 Have you ever thought why advertisers give you short url like [this](https://goo.gl/yZqJ3p) one, and when you click it expands to a mile length url, bloated with ugly referral query params?
 Well, short answer because they make money like this, without your acknowledgment.
-But you can stop this, with the help of tiny cmd tool.
+But you can stop this, with the help of this cmd tool.

 **radali** will inspect where short url points to, and remove any referral query params, before opening target url in default web browser.